Wills, Trusts & Probate

 Frequently Asked Questions About Irrevocable Trusts in Noe Valley

-Can I make changes to my irrevocable trust after it is established?
+Can I change or revoke an irrevocable trust once it is established?

-How do I fund an irrevocable trust after it is created?
+How do I fund an irrevocable trust in California?